本文へスキップします。

 |Measures for proper management of chemicals

 Some chemical substances have harmful effects on the environment and human body.
 As such, it is companies’ social responsibility to manage them properly and to take the environment and occupational safety into account.
-We are working to cut our emissions of chemicals by setting voluntary reduction targets.
+The Group is working to cut our emissions of chemicals by setting voluntary reduction targets.

 Switching to alternatives to hazardous chemicals